ilastik/ilastik.github.io/documentation/pixelclassification/headless.md

 - In the current "headless" implementation of object classification, the entire image is loaded into RAM in one go, and then object classification is run on it.
 Therefore, there is a limit to how large your input image can be.
 - If you want to change the output format or output file locations, you can add some options to the command, just as described in the headless pixel classification documentation shown above.

+# Controlling CPU and RAM resources

+By default, ilastik will use all available CPU cores (as detected by Python's "multiprocessing" module), including "virtual" cores if your CPU supports hyperthreading (like most modern Intel processors).

+If you want to explicitly specify the number of parallel threads ilastik should use, you can do so via a special environment variable recognized by ilastik:

+    LAZYFLOW_THREADS=4 run_ilastik.sh --headless ...

+There's an additional environment variable for specifying how much RAM to use during headless execution:

+    LAZYFLOW_THREADS=4 LAZYFLOW_TOTAL_RAM_MB=4000 run_ilastik.sh --headless ...

+The RAM limit is not perfectly respected in all cases, so you may want to leave some buffer if your RAM budget is strict.